borealbirds/ring-of-fire/docs/species/AMGO/index.md

 subtitle: Spinus tristis
 ---

-The population size of American Goldfinch (Chardonneret jaune) in the Ring of Fire region was 1.155 (0.989, 1.395) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of American Goldfinch (<div>Chardonneret jaune</div>) in the Ring of Fire region was 1.155 (0.989, 1.395) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps